Understanding the Causes Behind the Bitcoin Crash

 Fear of Missing Out (FOMO) and Institutional Selling

-• As Bitcoin prices soared, institutional investors rushed in.
-When the market started to decline, fear set in, leading to mass sell-offs that further contributed to the Bitcoin Crash.
+As Bitcoin prices soared, institutional investors rushed in, leading to a rapid influx of funds into the market.
+When the market began to decline, fear set in, and panic selling among institutional investors contributed to the Bitcoin Crash, further intensifying the downturn.

 Environmental Concerns and Bitcoin’s Energy Consumption